dart-lang/site-www/src/samples/index.md

   String name;
   DateTime? launchDate;

-  int? get launchYear => launchDate?.year; // read-only non-final property
+  // Read-only non-final property int? get launchYear => launchDate?.year;

   // Constructor, with syntactic sugar for assignment to members.
   Spacecraft(this.name, this.launchDate) {